REASONED RESPONSES

 -

-If you discovered that GAC lacked evidence and did not result in good outcomes, how would your thinking change?
+If you learned that GAC lacked evidence and did not result in good outcomes, would your thinking change?

 -